shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-microsoft-advertising-exchange.md

 ms.date: 10/28/2023
 ---

-# Target inventory on the Microsoft advertising exchange
+# Target inventory on the Microsoft Advertising Exchange

 > [!NOTE]
 > This form of targeting is only available to Standard Line Items.
 For an overview of which targeting options are available to Standard versus Augmented Line items, see